SNOMED-Documents/snomed-editorial-guide/pharmaceutical-dose-form-grouper-based-on-intended-site.md

 ## Overview

-Pharmaceutical dose form grouper concepts based on intended site of use for the dose form that are deemed to be clinically useful or which provide a helpful organizing grouper and that can be sufficiently defined may be included in the 736542009 |Pharmaceutical dose form (dose form)| hierarchy.
+Pharmaceutical dose form grouper concepts based on intended site of use for the dose form that are deemed to be clinically useful, or which provide a helpful organizing grouper, and that can be sufficiently defined, may be included in the 736542009 |Pharmaceutical dose form (dose form)| hierarchy.

 These concepts are used in modeling (medicinal product form) concepts in the International Release; they are not allowed to model (clinical drug) concepts in the International Release.